Ernest Augustus, Duke of Brunswick: Abdication and later life

 While Ernest Augustus never officially joined the Nazi Party, he donated funds and was close to several leaders.
-As a former British prince, Ernest Augustus, as well as Victoria Louise, desired a rapprochement between England and Germany.
+As a former British prince, Ernest Augustus, as well as Victoria Louise, desired a rapprochement between the United Kingdom and Germany.
 Ostensibly desiring to pursue an alliance with the UK, in the mid-1930s, Adolf Hitler took advantage of their sentiment by asking the couple to arrange a match between their daughter Princess Frederica and the Prince of Wales.
 The Duke and Duchess of Brunswick refused, believing that the age difference was too great.
 After his abdication in 1936, Edward VIII and his wife visited "the Cumberlands" at Cumberland Castle in Gmunden, Austria.
 In 1938 Princess Frederica married Prince Paul of Greece, brother and heir-presumptive of King George II of Greece.

 By the time the Second World War ended in Europe in April 1945, he and his family were staying at Blankenburg.
 A few days before Blankenburg was handed over to the Red Army by British and U.S. forces in late 1945, to become part of East Germany, the family was able to move to Marienburg Castle, at the time located in the British Occupation Zone, with all their furniture, transported by British Army trucks, on the order of King George VI.

-He lived to see one of his children become a consort to a monarch – in 1947 his daughter Frederica became Queen of the Hellenes when her husband Prince Paul of Greece and Denmark succeeded his brother as King.
-The Duke of Brunswick is also the maternal grandfather of Queen Sophia of Spain and the former King Constantine II of Greece.
+Ernest Augustus lived to see his daughter Frederica become a queen consort in 1947 when her husband Paul became King of the Hellenes.
 Ernest Augustus died at Marienburg Castle in 1953.
 He was interred, later to be joined by the remains of his wife, in front of the Royal Mausoleum in the Berggarten at Herrenhausen Gardens in Hanover, which is the burial chapel of King Ernest Augustus of Hanover and his wife.
-After the destruction of the former Leine Palace during the Second World War, the remains of the Duke's ancestors King George I of Great Britain and his parents were also moved to the mausoleum.